ZaneZaiontz/Scamazon/README.md

 # Swindle
 A satirical E-commerse website made for a software engineering project at UTSA during spring 2022

-Originally hosted using an Amazon EC2 instance
+Originally named "Scamazon" and hosted using an Amazon EC2 instance

 ## Features
 - Search/Sort functionality